atsushieno/aap-lv2/README.md

 To avoid further dependencies like cairo, we skip some samples in mda-lv2 port (they are actually skipped at android-native-audio-builders repo).

-Also, unlike before, we don't build LV2 for desktop anymore.
-They are regarded as the installed packages on the system.
-Ubuntu 20.04 has those minimum requirement versions.
-If they don't exist for your distribution, build and install them from source and make it possible to be resolved via pkg-config.

 ### cerbero fork

 The external dependencies are built using cerbero build system.
 Cerbero is a comprehensive build system that cares all standard Android ABIs and builds some complicated projects like glib (which has many dependencies) and cairo.